michaelcychan/bank-tech-test/readme.md

 The program also follows the OO design (Object-oriented design).
 The bank accounts are desigend to be instances of the Account Class, and the available actions of the accounts are functions of the Account Class.

-This program is simple enough to have only one class, and.
+This program now consists of one class, therefore testing is relatively simple, one testing suite would suffice to test the Account Class.
 Integration tests are not needed.

 ## Installation
 To run locally, type the following commands in command line: